ttaggg/flooded_island/docs/current_task.md

 # Current Active Task

 ## Task
+Fix npm Audit Security Vulnerabilities

+## Status
+Completed ✅ – All npm security vulnerabilities fixed by upgrading to Tailwind v4 and Vite v7 on 2025-11-17.

+---

-Migrate Shell Scripts to Use UV for Python Dependency Management
+## Previous Task Context – Migrate Shell Scripts to Use UV for Python Dependency Management

 ## Status
 Completed ✅ – All shell scripts now use `uv` as the primary tool for Python virtual environments and dependency installation on 2025-11-17.